rush86999/atomic/README.md

 ## Problem
 Scheduling and managing time is always a problem.
-Finding time that works for everybody is a bigger problem.
-What if you can tell your calendar your time preferences and priorities for things you have to do everyday.
-Now what if everyone on your team could do the same thing.
+Finding a time that works for everybody is a bigger problem.
+What if you can tell your calendar your time preferences and priorities for things you have to do every day?
+Now what if everyone on your team could do the same thing?
 Now finding a time becomes easier when everyone's priorities are accounted for.

-Take this even a step further with time blocks that can be placed somewhere else based on your priorities.
-The same goes for your team.
-Let all of this happen automagically for you and your team on a daily basis before work starts.
+Let all of this happen automatically for you and your team on a daily basis before work starts.

-All of this is possible with vector based search to create a memory for your calendar and Autopilot.
+All of this is possible with vector-based search to create a memory for your calendar and Autopilot.

-What if your calendar had a brain?

 Memory + Decisions + Natural Conversation Interface => Perfect Time Management Assistant

-It will be easier than ever to teach, find, block, create, meet, schedule, update and more with your calendar using ChatGPT.
+It will be easier than ever to teach, find, block, create, meet, schedule, update, and more with your calendar using ChatGPT.
 The goal is to allow a natural conversation with your calendar assistant for your end goals.

 Examples: